Caught by a Cheetah! Watch this Furiously Fast Feline Tackle an Escaping Hartebeest

 Cheetahs are often described as a ‘medium-sized’ big cat.
 They can weigh up to 143 pounds and their body length is up to 53 inches.
 What they lack in size they make for in agility and speed!

-Their prey are almost entirely ungulates – hooved animals such as this hartebeest.
+Their prey is almost entirely ungulates – hooved animals such as this hartebeest.
 However, their diet varies by where they live.
 For example, cheetahs living in Kruger National Park have a diet made up of 65 percent impala.

 Compare this to cheetahs in Masai Mara whose diet is made up of 41 percent Thompson’s gazelle.
 This hartebeest may look quite large to you but a cheetah can eat 30 pounds of meat in one sitting!